ovick1997/pet-relocation/readme.txt

 == Upgrade Notice ==

-= 1.0.10 =
+= 1.0.11 =
-Update to include improved plugin header and license comments.
-No functional changes.
+This update fixes an AJAX submission error and improves debugging.
+Recommended for all users.

 == Arbitrary section ==